-Intentional violation of the Code of Ethics can result in a prohibition from engaging in the profession of lobbying for a period of two years.
+Intentional violation of the Code of Ethics can result in a prohibition from engaging in the profession of lobbyist for a period of up to two years.
 The Citizen's Ethics Advisory Board may also report its findings to the Chief State's Attorney for any additional actions deemed necessary.
 General Statutes § 1-99(c).